Pier 57 in Seattle with Kids

 THE FISHERMAN’S RESTAURANT & BAR

 This is usually where I take the boys to eat after a day on the Seattle waterfront with kids.
-They have a grab and go option with fish and chips, that’s usually a hit.
+They have a grab-and-go option with fish and chips, which is usually a hit.

 THE CRAB POT

 This is a family favorite!
-If you’ve never done a seafood boil with your kids, you have to try The Crab Pot.
-You can order seafood, potatoes, corn, etc and they will dump it on your table.
+If you’ve never done a seafood boil with your kids, try The Crab Pot.
+You can order seafood, potatoes, corn, etc., and they will dump them on your table.
 Kids love wearing the bibs and getting messy.

 ELLIOTT’S